robert-giaquinto/text-analysis-on-healthcare-journals/README.md

    If you use other files from NLTK, add them to the list of things to download in the python file mentioned above.

 6. Treat the python code as a package.
+This is done to allow for absolute imports, which make it easy to load python files can be spread out in different folders.
 To do this navigate to the `text-analysis` directory and run:

    ```bash
    python setup.py develop